ELC/elc.github.io/content/blog/fastai-colab-deep-learning.md

 ![Colab GPU]({attach}images/colab-gpu.png)

-Since Fastai is not built in, we have to install it manually, the best way is by source since it's in rapid development and the realeses found via pip could be outdated.
+Since Fastai is not built in Colaboratory, we have to install it manually, the best way is by source since it's in rapid development and the realeses found via pip could be outdated.
 Additionally we can install PyTorch 3.1 with CUDA 9.1 in the same cell.

     :::bash
     %%bash